fyne-coder/deltaingest/README.md

-# deltaingest

-# Write the README.md text to a file
-readme_text = """
 # Google BigQuery Incremental Updates

 This project is designed to manage incremental updates on Google BigQuery tables.
 It provides scripts for both the initial setup of a target table based on a source table, and for periodically updating the target table with incremental data from multiple source tables.